Abdihakim Abdullahi Haji Omar: Karkar delegation

 In March 2015, Omar, Puntland Minister of Interior Ahmed Elmi Osman and other regional state officials launched a reconciliation conference in support of peace agreements that had been signed in Rakko district and other parts of the Karkar province.
 A high-level Puntland government delegation consisting of politicians and other officials was dispatched to the area to enforce the treaties.
 According to Osman, the delegates were led by Omar, with the negotiation meeting concluding successfully.

 Jubaland legislature

 In May 2015, Omar led a Puntland delegation to Kismayo, the administrative capital of the Interim Juba Administration.
 The delegates arrived to attend the official opening ceremony of the regional legislature, and the concurrent inauguration of the new IJA legislators.
 Additionally, Omar was slated to meet with IJA president Ahmed Mohamed Islam to discuss inter-regional state relations and the security sector, among other bilateral matters.

 Ambassador to Ethiopia

 On 22 March 2019, Amey was appointed Ambassador by the Federal Government of Somalia.
 At that time, the country of assignment has not been announced.
 The Puntland government also approved this appointment.

 In April 2019, Amey was appointed Ambassador to Ethiopia.
 He also served as ambassador to the African Union (AU) and the United Nations Economic Commission for Africa (UNECA).

+On 4 June 2021, Camey was informally replaced as Somalia ambassador to Ethiopia by Abdullahi Ahmed Jama.